 The annual investment allowance is also referred to as AIA and it is a tax break created by HMRC, permitting businesses to deduct the full value of certain qualifying assets against their profits before tax in the year of purchase.
-It is one of the tax allowances for the self-employed that helps to reduce tax bills by accelerating tax savings.
+It is one of the main income tax allowances that helps to reduce tax bills, by accelerating tax savings.

 In this guide, I’ll explain how annual investment allowance works, what types of purchases qualify and how to claim it through self assessment.

 The annual investment allowance (as known as the AIA) permits businesses to deduct 100% of the first £200,000 of their qualifying spend on plant & machinery against their taxes (both Limited and self-employed) in the year it is purchased, instead of using capital allowances which permits a write off of typically 18% each year.